cjong1/mortgage_affordability/README.md

 ## 4. AJAX Request
 With the input supplied in the form, I sent an AJAX GET request to Zillow's API.
 Upon success of that request, I created an event handler to show the results obtained from the API.
 I appended these results in a table to the #results div.

+## 5. Design
+When the calculator was functional, I included Twitter Bootstrap and customized CSS to make the calculator more visually appealing.